greg7mdp/rippled/docs/sidechain/spec.md

    be retrieved from the transaction metadata on a validated ledger.

 2) On the source chain, an initiating transaction is sent from a source account.
-   This transaction will include the sidechain, "cross chain sequence number" from step (1), a signature reward amount, in XRP, and an optional destination account on the destination chain.
+   This transaction will include the amount to transfer, sidechain, "cross chain sequence number" from step (1), a signature reward amount, in XRP, and an optional destination account on the destination chain.
 Rewards amounts much match the amount specified by the sidechain ledger object.
 Both the asset being transferred cross-chain and the reward amount will be transferred from the source account to the door account.
 Collecting rewards is discussed below.
 This transaction will create a `XChainTransferRewardState` ledger object for this transaction.
 It will be owned by the door account.

 3) When a witness servers sees a new cross-chain transaction, it submits a transaction on the destination chain that adds a signature witnessing the cross-chain transaction.
-This will include the amount being transferred cross-chain, the reward amount, the account to send the reward to, and the optional destination account.
+This will include the amount being transferred cross-chain, the reward amount, the account to send the reward to, the sidechain spec, the sending account, and the optional destination account.
    These signatures will be accumulated on the cross-chain sequence number object.
 The keys used in these signatures must match the keys on the multi-signers list on the door account.

 4) When a quorum of signatures have been collected, the cross-chain funds can be claimed on the destination chain.
 If a destination account is specified, the